Race and ethnicity

 Ensuring race equality and addressing discrimination at all levels is a key priority for RCSI.
 Through the Race Equality Forum, we commit to work collaboratively with RCSI students, staff, trainees and the wider community to create an inclusive environment where we can all reach our full potential, and where every voice is heard, celebrated, and respected.

 Race Equality Forum

 In January 2021, RCSI convened a new Race Equality Forum.
 The Forum is comprised of RCSI students and staff.
-The University is committed to undertaking a comprehensive consultation aimed at informed a dedicated RCSI Race Equality Action Plan.
+The University is committed to undertaking a comprehensive consultation aimed at informing a dedicated RCSI Race Equality Action Plan.
 These actions are underpinned by our institutional commitment to EDI, which is a pillar of our RCSI Strategic Plan 2018 – 2022.
 Download the RCSI Race Equality Action Plan here.